mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 * Have access to DOM, refs, etc.
 * Good when you want to update 3rd party library
 * Avoid `setState()`
+* Usually, you would use a callback to make sure some code is called when the state was actually updated - in this case, please use `componentDidUpdate()` instead.

 ```js
 // Access our chart instance and update it when data has changed